Melfelf/Melfelf.github.io/content/read/_index.md

 +++
 title = "Books and more"
-description = "A blog featuring book and audiobook recommendations and reading lists.
-What I like to read and listen to, maybe some insights which I think are quite useful.
-Someone invested significant time and effort into writing these works, which I believe enhances their quality.
-Here are some recommendations where I think this is particularly evident." sort_by = "date" template = "blog.html" page_template = "post.html"
+description = "Curated book and audiobook reviews with insights on reads that stand out for their quality and impact." sort_by = "date" template = "blog.html" page_template = "post.html"